monto-editor/monto-eclipse/README.md

 License
 -------

-* All code under the directory `src/de/tudarmstadt/stg/monto/` except `src/de/tudarmstadt/stg/monto/java8/Java8.g4` is licensed under the BSD3 license (`LICENSE`).
+* All code under the directory `src/monto/eclipse/` is licensed under the BSD3 license (`LICENSE`).

-* The file `src/de/tudarmstadt/stg/monto/java8/Java8.g4` is licensed under the BSD3 license (`LICENSE.java8grammar`).

 * The file `src/com/tonian/director/dm/json/JSONWriter.java` is licensed under the Apache Version 2.0 License (`LICENSE.jsonwriter`).